maxpou/docker-symfony/README.md

 * Logs (files location): logs/nginx and logs/symfony
 * PHPMyAdmin : [symfony.dev:8080](http://symfony.dev:8080)

-## Multiple applications running on this stack
+## Multiple applications running on this stack for a [Service Oriented Architecture (SOA)](https://en.wikipedia.org/wiki/Service-oriented_architecture) application

 If you want to use this docker configuration to run multiple Symfony applications - ex : project{1,2,3} - follow those steps :